Associate in Science (AS) Generic Degree Requirements

 - Must complete 3 semester hours in History**

 - Must complete at least 9 semester hours from among other disciplines in the Social and Behavioral Sciences

 Area V: Pre-Professional, Pre-Major, and Elective Courses / 19-23

-- Must complete additional Associate in Science Degree courses appropriate to the degree requirements and the intended baccalaureate major of the individual student***
+- Must complete additional Associate in Arts Degree courses appropriate to the degree requirements and the intended baccalaureate major of the individual student ***

-Semester Hour Credit Total in Areas I-V of the AS Program / 60-64
+Semester Credit Hour Total in Areas I-V of the AA Program / 60-64

 * Requirements in one area do not satisfy or substitute for requirements in another area.

 ** Students must complete a six semester hour sequence either in literature or history.
-The sequence in Area II in literature or Area IV in history should be determined by the requirements of the student’s major and transfer plans.
+The sequence in Area II in literature, or Area IV in history, should be determined by the requirements of the student’s intended major and transfer plans.

 *** Respective programs of study for bachelor’s degrees at Alabama public universities range from 120 to 128 semester credit hours in length.
 Dependent upon the total hours allocated for the bachelor’s degree, institutions in The Alabama College System are only authorized to provide only (i.e., transfer) fifty (50) percent of that total (60-64).